segersniels/supdock/README.md

 gem install tty-prompt ; curl -o /usr/local/bin/supdock https://raw.githubusercontent.com/segersniels/supdock/master/supdock ; chmod +x /usr/local/bin/supdock
 ```

 You might have to execute as `sudo` to install the gem.
-If you don't want to use `supdock` and `docker` separately you can just set an alias:
+If you don't want to use `supdock` and `docker` separately you can just set an alias.

 ```bash
 alias docker="supdock"